linode/docs/products/tools/linode-api/guides/_index.md

 ## Themes

-These additional guides will help you with targeted topics such as how to use the Linode API to manage specific Linode tasks.
+These additional guides help you with targeted topics such as how to use the Linode API to manage specific Linode tasks.

 ### Advanced Topics